iA Presenter uses Markdown syntax to format documents. If you know iA Writer, the majority of the concepts explained here will be familiar to you.

 3. Blue

-To make a task list, use a space or a letter x between square brackets after a list marker:
+To make a task list, add a space or the letter x between square brackets after a list marker:

 - [ ] Milk